 ACT may be useful for anyone who is facing substance dependence or alcoholism.
 Drug rehabilitation through acceptance and commitment therapy helps addicted individuals face the reality of their problems without openly identifying with them or overly concentrating on them.
-A person who feels worthless because of chronic substance dependence could be helped by ACT to address such perceptions as merely thoughts and not the ultimate truth
+A person who feels worthless because of chronic substance dependence could be helped by ACT to address such perceptions.

 What happens during acceptance and commitment therapy?

 An ACT-informed therapist aids a patient in exploring their values via a values exercise.
 This helps the person explore and assess in what ways they are living in their value system and which ways they might want to change.
 As a result, the client might find acceptance in their dissatisfaction and start to make shifts that can help them find more alignment between what they value and how they spend their time.
 All in all, ACT focuses on creating new, compassionate relationships with painful feelings or thoughts.

 Call our admissions line 24 hours a day to get help.

 According to a study done by Psychotherapy and Psychosomatics, ACT is effective in treating addiction, depression and anxiety disorders like any other established psychological interventions.
 (1).
 Another study by the Association for Behaviour Analysis International shows that ACT can effectively treat social anxiety, stress, psychosis, mixed substance abuse issues and chronic smoking.

 The Role of Counselling in Acceptance and Commitment Therapy